cifkao/fclip/README.md

 ### Stashing
 If you want a clean clipboard but have some files in it that you want to use later, you can stash them away for a while using `fclip stash`.
-Get them back using `fclip stash pop` or get rid of the stash using `fclip stash drop`.
+Get them back using `fclip stash pop` or get rid of them using `fclip stash drop`.

 If you do `fclip stash` multiple times, your stashes will be stored in a stack.